Published in

 Venus and Cupid by Rosalba Carriera | Source: SMK Open

 Now, there was a gradual shift of Rosalba paintings from miniature to pastel portraits.
-It is because of the fact that despite miniaturization requiring a particularly precise technical technique, this kind of painting has suffered from a low status in the history of art.
+It is because of the fact that despite miniaturization requiring a particularly precise technical technique, this kind of painting has a low status in the history of art.
 Also, since they are smaller, they were replaced by large panel paintings.
 But in the life of Rosalba, the initial success came from the medium of miniature painting.

 Portrait of King Louis XV by Rosalba Carriera